Jewish Theological Seminary of America: Possible antecedents: Jewish Theological Seminary of Breslau

-Rabbi Zecharias Frankel (1801–1875) was a leading figure in mid-19th Century German Jewry.
-Known both for his traditionalist views and the esteem he held for scientific study of Judaism, Frankel was at first considered a moderate figure within the nascent Reform movement.
-He severely criticized the 1844 first Reform rabbinic conference of Braunschweig, yet eventually agreed to participate in the next, in spite of warnings from conservative friends such as Solomon Judah Loeb Rapoport.
-He withdrew from the assembly, held in Frankfurt am Main in 1845, making a final break with the Reform camp after coming to believe their positions were excessively radical.
-In 1854 he became the director of a new rabbinical school, the Jewish Theological Seminary of Breslau.
+Zecharias Frankel (1801–1875) was a rabbi and leading figure in mid-19th-century German Jewry.
+Known for both his traditionalist views and the esteem he held for scientific study of Judaism, Frankel was at first considered a moderate figure within the nascent Reform movement.
+He severely criticized the 1844 first Reform rabbinic conference of Braunschweig, yet eventually agreed to participate in the next despite warnings from conservative friends such as Solomon Judah Loeb Rapoport.
+He withdrew from the assembly, held in Frankfurt in 1845, making a final break with the Reform camp after coming to regard their positions as excessively radical.
+In 1854, he became the director of a new rabbinical school, the Jewish Theological Seminary of Breslau.

-Rabbi Bernard Drachman, a key Frankel student and one of the founders of the American JTS, was himself Orthodox, and claims that the Breslau seminary was completely Orthodox.
+Bernard Drachman, a key Frankel student and one of the founders of the American JTS, was himself Orthodox, and claimed that the Breslau seminary was completely Orthodox.
 Others disagree, citing the published viewpoint of Frankel.
 In his magnum opus Darkhei HaMishnah (Ways of the Mishnah), Frankel amassed scholarly support which showed that Jewish law was not static, but rather had always developed in response to changing conditions.
-He called his approach towards Judaism 'Positive-Historical', which meant that one should accept Jewish law and tradition as normative, yet one must be open to changing and developing the law in the same historical fashion that Judaism has always historically developed.
+He called his approach towards Judaism "Positive-Historical", which meant accepting halakha and tradition as normative while remaining open to changing these as they have always changed over time.